-Standard Multiple Language Use in Action Bridge to Bridge to NYS NGLS NYS Next Generation ELA: 3L4 Determine or clarify the meaning of unknown and multiple-meaning words and phrases, choosing flexibly from a range of strategies.
-Elentary Students can use multilingual word walls as reference throughout a unit.
+Standard Multiple Language Use in Action Bridge to Bridge to NYS Next Generation ELA: 3L4 Determine or clarify the meaning of unknown and multiple-meaning words and phrases, choosing flexibly from a range of strategies.
+Elentary eyes ojos 眼睛 ears orelas 耳朵 nose nariz 善子 tongue lengua 舌頭 A butterfly has a tongue to eat nectar.
+Students of new content vocabulary in the new language and student home languages, a visual of the word and a sentence that uses the word.
+Students, families and school staff help to build the home language portion of the wall, and visuals are made or found by students.
+NYS NGLS Students can use multilingual word walls as reference throughout a unit.
 As students work on a task independently or in small groups, and come across a word they do not know, they can physically go up to the word wall, and consult with both the home language translation of words and the visual guide.
 Students can also work to create the multilingual word wall with the help of the school and local community.
 NYS Next Generation ELA: 6L4 Determine or clarify the meaning of unknown and multiple-meaning words and phrases, choosing flexibly from a range of strategies Middle School In a 6 th grade math class, common math words are on a Multilingual Word Wall.
 This includes the word in English and home languages, an example in math terms and a brief definition of the word.
 Students refer to the word wall as they engage in problem-solving, creating their own problems, whole class discussions and collaborative and independent work.
 The teacher stresses the technical meaning of the words in Math but also discusses other meanings.
 For example, "product" can also be used in a sentence such as "Milk is a dairy product."
 Students in content area classes often use words that have multiple meanings, including technical and figurative meanings.
 This can make vocabulary learning an even more complex process for MLLs/ELLs.
 Multilingual word walls provide space to display multiple meanings of words for students to explore as a reference in their classroom, and also be active participants in the creation of this resource, strengthening their understanding of new concepts.
 NYS Next Generation ELA: 11- 12R4 Multilingual word walls can be created and used while reading a multilingual text, and can reflect various meanings of individual